 So, as a Mexican American, I am Hispanic and Latina.
 Brazilian Americans are Latinos but not Hispanic.
 And, Spanish Americans are Hispanic but not Latinos.

 Is that clear as mud now?
+Read this, a study regarding Mexican ancestry was conducted.

 NOTE: This is a soapbox moment, brought to you by too much caffeine and not enough sleep…